 Pan, city square with shops: "Gustav Böhm", possibly Wroclaw.
 Snowing.
 Clocktower (12:28pm).
 End 01:00:24 01:00:29 Side view, a woman walks towards the camera with a boy (possibly Helene Fleischer and grandchild Johannes) passing their home in the mountains.
 Snow.
 01:01:07 INT, Else Weyl in a patterned shirt looking at a catalog.
 [VQ: film is scratched].
 She smiles and waves for the camera.
 01:01:18 INT, Eric Weyl reading a magazine in the same room, he lights a cigarette.
 End 01:01:28 01:01:32 Two men and a woman stand around an automobile with license plate "IK-78126 - D".
 The man with sunglasses is Eric Weyl; the couple may be Max and Hilla Hildebrandt.
 They operate a jack to fix a flat tire.
 Others watch from the road side.
 01:01:55 A man, possibly Salo Schindler (an uncle of Peter Weyl), lounges in a chair outdoors.
 A different view of the Mercedes.
 Outside, a group of adults gather and dine, including Else Fleischer Weyl.
 01:02:30 The man (Willi Fleisher?) and a boy (Peter Weyl? or Johannes?) hike.
 "Tannen-Baude" restaurant (maybe in Bronsdorf).
 The adults lounge on a grassy hill, reading.
 End 01:03:00 01:03:05 Woman (Else Fleischer Weyl?) dresses at the beach, possibly in the Friesian Islands where the family vacationed every summer.
 Pan, ship at sea with Weimar Republic flag.
 MS, pan of another ship with Soviet flag.
 End 01:04:19 01:04:20 Mountains.
 The group (one man and four women) dressed for winter exits a restaurant/café and climb into an automobile, perhaps on some driving tour.
 The standing man carries binoculars.
 Two local children observe the tourists.
 Another view of the mountains.
 End 01:06:06 01:06:12 INTs, a young girl selects toys from a table filled with items (and a decorated gingerbread house) during Christmas, probably in 1928.
 An older man (grandfather?) explains the toys to the children.
 EXT, LS, mountains.
 End 01:07:48 01:07:53 Toddler girl, Doris Weyl Pickwick, walks, crawls, plays in the garden of the family home in Reichenbach, Poland at Adama Mickiwicza 9 (the house still exists).
 Sandbox.
 Doris walks towards her smiling mother, Else Fleischer Weyl.
 Very brief shot of Doris, her brother Peter Weyl, and mother Else.
 End 01:08:52

 Peter (age 4 or 5) plays with a set of tin soldiers and a toy castle at home in Reichenbach.
 Peter's younger sister, Doris, waves.
 She sits in a high chair, and plays with blocks of wood.
 She and her brother play with a wooden clown doll.
 Doris in a crib, she reads a picture book.
 INT, Doris next to a window.
 01:01:38 Peter is outside digging in a sandbox (at their home in Reichenbach at Adama Mickiwicza 9 - the house still exists), he has a scooter.
 Doris plays in a playpen outdoors, Peter joins her and they play.
 Mother Else helps Doris walk by holding her hands up.
 Doris sits alone on a blanket outside, trying to put on her shoes.
 Mother helps Doris, she cries.
 Peter kneels on the blanket.
 Doris crawls around on the lawn and approaches a woman (nanny?) in a chair.
 She plays in the sandbox.
 A lady feeds her.
 Peter helps Doris walk.
-More shots of baby Doris, naked and trying to walk.
+More shots of baby Doris, unclothed and trying to walk.
 She eats with brother Peter, see-saw in the BG.
 Doris stands in a puddle in the sandbox, joined by a friend in a swimsuit, and Peter.
 Doris finds a toy truck, and says hi to another woman in printed dress..
 01:05:31 At the beach, Doris walks around with a flag, there is a donkey in BG.
 She has a watering can and a stick.
 Doris in a one-piece swimsuit plays by the ocean.
 She plays with other family members.
 Peter and the boy with blond-hair walks towards the shoreline, a sailboat in the distance, the young boys play in the ocean.
 Doris sits in the sand and plays with toys, mother? digs a hole in the sand.
 They continue to play in the sand and surf.
 01:08:05 Four kids, including Peter and Doris, sit in front of a tent, dressed up as Indians, playing.
 Mock battle involving toy tomahawk, and tying a child up to a pole.
 01:09:25 Doris wades in a lake, Peter with a ball.
 The children play in the water, pine trees surround the beach, adults lounge on the sand.
 01:10:20 Back at the ocean, the Weyl kids play on the beach.
 A woman in a scouting outfit approaches the camera.
 CU, Doris looks out at the ocean through binoculars.
 A woman builds a sandcastle for Peter.
 He plays in the sand with Doris.
 Father Eric wearing sunglasses rests on a beach lounger.
 They all dig a hole in the sand.